 The great castle of Harrenhal and its town, Harrentown, sit astride the Gods Eye's northern shore, while an unnamed town is along the southern shore.
 At its center is a lone island, the Isle of Faces, which was where the Pact between the children of the forest and the First Men was created.
-The warm water of the Gods Eye is blue and green.
-Among its feeder streams is the Rippledown Rill.
+When warm the water of the Gods Eye is blue and green and glimmers in sunlight, but during winter its pewter waters resemble cold steel.
+Among the lake's feeder streams is the Rippledown Rill.

 Black swans live in the vicinity, and there is a lake road near Harrenhal.
 The landscape near the great castle is a patchwork of rolling hills, meandering streams, sunlit fields, and holdfasts, while further south it is forested.